 Day 3: Sewa to Jiskun

-- Level: Easy walk for the first 3 hours followed by a 2 hour steep ascent to Jiskun
+- Trek gradient: Difficult.
+Easy walk for the first 3 hours followed by a steep ascent to Jiskun for 2 hours.

-Gleefully hop and crisscross across the many rivulets of the river.
+Gleefully hop over and crisscross the many rivulets of the river.
 Veer to your left and join the trail that goes over a small wooden bridge across a stream that flows into the Rupin.
-Spend some time on the bridge because this is no-mans land.
+Spend some time on the bridge, which is no-man’s land.
 On either side are the states of Uttarakhand and Himachal Pradesh.

 In fifteen minutes you get down to the bank of the river where you can easily pitch 7-8 tents.
 This place is called as Haldi Khad.
 The trail goes flat until you climb up from the banks to the roadhead of Gosangu.

 The village of Dodra, the remotest Tehsil of Himachal, is above Gosangu and takes a half hour climb to get there.
 If you decide to break your trek at Gosangu, you can get buses to Rohru and then to Shimla from Dodra.
 The other end of the road climbs up to Kitwari, where there’s a BSNL tower coming up.